ameddin73/personal-website/README.md

 ### Build

 Automagical gitops Netlify don't think about it.
+Print the resume first tho.

 ### Print Resume